 Categories are managed from the Products > Categories screen.

-Categories can also be reordered by dragging and dropping – this order will be used by default on the front end whenever the categories are listed.
-This includes both widgets and the subcategory view on product pages.
+Categories can also be reordered by dragging and dropping – this order is used by default on the front end whenever the categories are listed.
+This includes both widgets and the category/subcategory views on product pages.

-When you add a new product through Products > Add Product, you’ll be able to select this new product category from the list.
+When you add a new product via Products > Add Product, you can select this new product category from the list.

 The taxonomy is